 When you are involved in a personal injury accident, you may experience not only serious injuries, but also mental injury in the form of emotional distress.
-Your mental anguish is just as comensable as your pysical injuries, but harder to prove.
+Your mental anguish is just as compensable as your physical injuries, but harder to prove.
 Your non-physical injury cannot be seen from the outside, nor can a price for medical treatment easily be put on it.
 In emotional distress cases, there are certain elements that must be proven before you are able to recover monetary damages.
-Because emotional distress cases can be extremely difficult to prove, if you or a loved one have an emotional distress claim, it is in your best interest to contact an experienced Huntsville and Madison County personal injury attorney to help strategize about the best possible outcomes for your situation.
+Because emotional distress lawsuit cases can be extremely difficult to prove, if you or a loved one have a claim, it is in your best interest to contact an experienced Huntsville and Madison County personal injury attorney to help strategize about the best possible outcomes for your situation.

 Proving Emotional Distress in Court